Sarat20/farmly/README.md

-# Create a README.md file with the latest content provided by the user

-readme_content = """
 ## 📦 Farmly — Farm-to-Home E-commerce Platform

 Farmly is a full-stack web platform that connects local farm vendors with customers, enabling direct purchase of agricultural products.
 It supports real-time order tracking, multi-vendor product listings, and vendor-specific order management.